iifl-logo

 CORPORATE SOCIAL RESPONSIBILITY (“CSR”)

-Pursuant to section 135 of the Act read with the relevant rules, the Board has constituted a Corporate Social Responsibility ("CSR") Committee under the Chairmanship of Mr. Rajiv Gandhi.
-The details of membership of the Committee & the meetings held are detailed in the Corporate Governance Report, forming part of this Report.
-The contents of the CSR Policy of the Company as approved by the Board on the recommendation of the CSR Committee is available on the website of the Company and can be accessed through the website of the Company: https:// www.hester.in/corporate-governance
+Pursuant to Section 135 of the Act read with the relevant rules, the Board has constituted a Corporate Social Responsibility (“CSR”) Committee under the chairmanship of Mr. Rajiv Gandhi.
+The details of the composition of the Committee and the meetings held are provided in the Corporate Governance Report, forming part of this Report.
+The CSR Policy, as approved by the Board on the recommendation of the CSR Committee, is available on the Companys website at

-During the year, the Company has spent INR 8.93 million on CSR activities.
-The disclosures with respect to CSR activities, as required under the Companies (CSR Policy) Rules, 2014, are annexed to the Boards Report as Annexure-3.
+During the year, the Company spent INR 8.21 million on CSR activities.
+The disclosures relating to CSR activities, as required under the Companies (CSR Policy) Rules, 2014, are annexed to this Boards Report as Annexure 3.

-vigil mechanism and framed Whistle Blower Policy for Directors and employees to report concerns about unethical behavior, actual or suspected fraud or violation of the Companys Code of Conduct and SEBI (Prohibition of Insider Trading) Regulations, 2015.
-The Whistle Blower Policy is uploaded on Companys website and the link of the same is provided in a separate section of Corporate Governance Report.
+In compliance with Section 177(9) of the Act and the rules made thereunder, and Regulation 22 of the Listing Regulations, the Company has established a vigil mechanism and framed a Whistle Blower Policy for Directors and employees to report concerns relating to unethical behaviour, actual or suspected fraud, or violation of the Companys Code of Conduct and the SEBI (Prohibition of Insider Trading) Regulations, 2015.
+The Whistle Blower Policy is hosted on the Companys website and the relevant link is provided in the Corporate Governance Report.
 No employee or Director was denied access to the Audit Committee during the year under review.

 DISCLOSURE AS PER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013